Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

 where we have periodic boundary conditions (so $x_{-1} = x_{s-1}$, $x_{0}=x_{s}$, $x_{s + 1} = x_1$).
 The choice of forcing constant $F=8$ induces chaotic behaviour, and is typical for data assimilation applications.
 We use the numerical implementation of \cite{el2015conditioning}, where the model is integrated in time with a fourth-order Runge--Kutta scheme.
 For all experiments we consider $N=15$ subwindows.
 We consider $\Delta t = 10^{-4}$ for all the experiments, although similar results were obtained for other values of $\Delta t$ and are not presented here.

-As we are interested in assessing the performance of preconditioners within the linearised inner loops, we consider a single outer loop of the weak constraint formulation. {{The Lorenz 96 example can be considered as a study of how well the proposed preconditioners perform in a realistic setting where the linearised model operators $\bfM_i$ differ in each subwindow.}} We note that the assumptions of Proposition \ref{prop:evalsLML} are satisfied, and hence using $\LM$ guarantees that $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$ possesses a number of unit eigenvalues depending on the choice of $k$. {{However, we cannot bound the maximum eigenvalue of $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$ using the theory of Section \ref{sec:ApproxLhat}: the assumptions of Proposition \ref{prop:lowrankallM} are not satisfied as $\lambda_{\max}(\bfM_{15}^\top\bfM_{15})>1$ for all choices of $\Delta x$ that were studied.
-We will consider how the convergence of the iterative methods changes with the use of new preconditioners for this problem.}}
+As we are interested in assessing the performance of preconditioners within the linearised inner loops, we consider a single outer loop of the weak constraint formulation. {{The Lorenz 96 example can be considered as a study of how well the proposed preconditioners perform in a realistic setting where the linearised model operators $\bfM_i$ differ in each subwindow.}} { We note that the setting of of Proposition \ref{prop:evalsLML} holds}, and hence using $\LM$ guarantees that $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$ possesses a number of unit eigenvalues depending on the choice of $k$.
+However, we cannot bound the maximum eigenvalue of $\bfL_M^{-\top}\bfL^\top\bfL\bfL_M^{-1}$ using the theory of Section \ref{sec:ApproxLhat}: the assumptions of Proposition \ref{prop:lowrankallM} are not satisfied as $\lambda_{\max}(\bfM_{15}^\top\bfM_{15})>1$ for all choices of $\Delta x$ that were studied.